A common formula for certain generalized Hankel transforms: Applications to Particular Sequences

 After some elementary transformations, we obtain the identities

 which allow us to write $d_n^{(k)}$ in the more familiar form

-This is a very well known formula and can be proved by several methods (for some historical remarks, see \cite[vol. III, pp. 311]{Muir}).
-For example, it can be easily derived from \emph{Cauchy's double alternant} (see \cite[Eq.
+This is a very well known formula (especially for $\kappa=1$) and can be proved by several methods (for some historical remarks, see Muir \cite[vol. III, pp. 311]{Muir}).
+For example, it can be easily derived from \emph{Cauchy's double alternant} (see Krattenthaler \cite[Eq.
 2.7]{Kratt1}).
 An extensive literature exists on Hilbert matrices and their generalizations.
-For an interesting compilation of results about Hilbert matrices, please refer to \cite{Choi}.
+For an interesting compilation of results about Hilbert matrices, please refer to Choi \cite{Choi}.
+For a study from the viewpoint of orthogonal polynomials, see Berg \cite{Berg}. \end{Example}